CursedSliver/Crumbs-engine/README.md

 ## `reusePool` instructions

 To use it, assign `Crumbs.newReusePool()` to it in the template (never place the object declaration directly in `Crumbs.spawnParticle`!), which will register it and automatically pull from the pool over creating new objects.
 The pool is cleaned once every 120 seconds.
+You can do `Crumbs.prunePool(pool)` to clean any pool of your choice.

 ---